thejoester/pf2e-reroll-stats/README.md

 # pf2e-reroll-stats
-A Module for FoundryVTT Pathfinder2e system that tracks stats for re-rolls
+A Module for FoundryVTT Pathfinder2e system that tracks stats for re-rolls.

+**Note:** The intent for this is to track Hero Point rerolls, but this will also track if a character also rerolls using the "Reroll and keep [new/lower/higher] result."

 ### How To Use
 The module will automatically track re-rolls made by players and add them to a Journal entry in the base journal folder named "ReRoll Tracker Stats".